textmate/latex.tmbundle/Support/help.markdown

 The versions with the word “beamer” added are the *extra* shortcuts/words that get recognized in LaTeX Beamer, *in addition to the non-beamer ones*.
 The commands and commands\_beamer entries are dictionaries consisting of pairs, where the key is the shortcut to be recognized, and the value is the  text to be inserted when the shortcut is found. **All inserted text, for both commands and environments, is interpreted as a [Snippet](http://macromates.com/textmate/manual/snippets#snippets)**.

-The four environments dictionaries are a bit different.
+The four environment dictionaries are a bit different.
 They have key-value pairs, where the key is the *name* of the environment, i.e. the text to be placed inside the braces in `\begin{}`.
 The value is itself a dictionary with two entries:

   * `triggers` is the list of shortcuts/words that will trigger this environments to be inserted.
   * `content` is a string representing the text to be inserted inside the environment.
 If the environment is in one of the two `labeled\_environments` groups, then this text is inserted right after the closing brace in `\begin{env}`, so as to allow for the addition of labels.
 Otherwise, it is inserted starting on the next line.